chefinDan/TTT-Language-Interpreter/README.md

 ["foofoofoo", "barbarbar", "bazbazbaz"].

 The function passed to map in the first case is a bound variable, and in the second case an unbound function literal is passed in, and bound inside the mapper.

 To run it:
 	runMapDemo

 The expected output is:
 	Valid (List [I 20,I 40,I 60,S "foofoofoo",S "barbarbar",S "bazbazbaz"])

+### Error handling demo.
+For the final submission, we've added a program that briefly demonstrates our new error handling.
+It consists of two lines: one that recursively causes a nested cascade of errors four layers reep, and a second line that causes one error.
+The intended purpose is to demonstrate both the nesting of errors and the halting of execution upon finding one: the second line, in this case, simply does not execute.

+To run it:
+	errorDemo

+The expected output is:

+Invalid operands to Add.
+  Invalid operands to Add.
+    Invalid operands to Add.
+      Invalid operands to Add.
+        Could not defererence name "BOO!" not bound to any value in current scope.

 ### "Bad program" Demos.
 There are 7 defined programs that demonstrate various erroneous or